syntetyczny/MyNotes/README.md

 ### README ###
 This is my private Notes repo.
-All informations are my knowlage learnt  during my IT jorney.
+All informations are my knowlage collected during my IT jorney.